 The term nullspace refers to the set of all solutions of the homogeneous system.
-The prefix null refers to the right side of the system, which is zero, or null, for each equation.
-The word space has meaning taken from the phrases storage space and parking space - it has no intended geometrical meaning whatsoever.

-The main reason for introducing the term nullspace is to consider simultaneously all possible general solutions of the linear system, without regard to their of representation.
+The prefix null refers to the right side of the homogeneous system, which is zero, or null, for each equation.
+The main reason for introducing the term nullspace is to consider simultaneously all possible general solutions of the linear system, without regard to their representation in terms of invented symbols or the algorithm used to find the formulas.